chateaudelucy/easy-photo-album/readme.txt

 A: The image size is default `thumbnail`.
 So choose an other image size (`medium` perhaps?) and it should display better.
 If not, you need to regenerate the images. (for example with [this plugin](http://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails plugin on WordPress.org") )

+= Q: Are there any plugins incompatible with Easy Photo Album? =

+A: So far, there are no reported issues caused by an other plugin.
+A small notice when you use WP User Frontend: make shure the setting `Show Attachments` (under the Others tab) unchecked.

 == Screenshots ==

 1. Example of a photo album on Twenty Fourteen